Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

         - :literal:`StateScalarType`

             Template argument used to set the precision of the state, in general :literal:`double` is used.
-For some application where a high precision is required this can be changed to e.g. :literal`long double`.
+For some application where a high precision is required this can be changed to e.g. :literal:`long double`.

         - :literal:`centralBodies`